kddubey/cappr/docs/source/select_a_prompt_completion_format.rst

 Most models are sensitive to quirky differences between prompts.

-**Llama 2 / SentencePiece models**: when using a Concat-Class style prompt, higher accuracy may be achieved by abandoning the chat format.
+**Llama 2 / SentencePiece models**: when using a Concat-Class style prompt, it's possible to achieve higher accuracy by abandoning the chat format.
 See, e.g., the `Llama 2 COPA demo`_.
 Moreover, instead of setting ``end_of_prompt=" "``, consider adding this whitespace to the end of the ``prompt`` string and set ``end_of_prompt=""``.

 I'll update these notes as more quirks are discovered.
 For now, if you don't already